FanHa/fanha.github.io/Redis/集群-cluster.md

             // 设置node为迁移目标
             if (!target && node->numslots > 0) target = node;

-            /* Track the starting time of the orphaned condition for this
-             * master. */
             if (!node->orphaned_time) node->orphaned_time = mstime();
         } else {
             node->orphaned_time = 0;